Bedrock-OSS/bedrock-wiki/docs/entities/entity-attack.md

 Before a mob can attack, it will need various [movement components](/entities/entity-movement).

-Before starting to create your entity attacks, you should ensure that your entity can walk around, and navigate its saroundings.
+Before starting to create your entity attacks, you should ensure that your entity can walk around, and navigate its surroundings.

 :::warning
 Even if you are making an unmoving entity (like turret), you still need to add navigation component, so your entity can find the entity to shoot.